-The AOA remains committed to protecting training pathways for osteopathic residents as programs transition to ACGME accreditation.
+The AOA remains committed to protecting training pathways for osteopathic resident physicians as programs transition to ACGME accreditation.

 With the transition to a single accreditation system for graduate medical education (GME), all residency programs will need to be ACGME-accredited by June 2020.
-As the AOA guides residency programs through the process, it’s critical to know that as a resident, you’re protected throughout the transition.
+As the AOA guides residency programs through the process, it’s critical to know that as a resident physician, you’re protected throughout the transition.

 As a recent graduate of osteopathic medical school, you are uniquely positioned to understand the importance of incorporating osteopathic principles and practice into your education.
 ACGME-accredited programs can now apply for Osteopathic Recognition, a designation for programs who commit to teach and assess osteopathic principles and practice at the GME level.
 Learn more about the value of Osteopathic Recognition and talk to your program director or DO faculty today!